-Requirement Verification Based on the inputs into the microcontroller, the correct output is sent to the relay.
-Manually set inputs and use a voltmeter to verify the correct value is sent to the relay.
+Microcontroller Requirement Microcontroller Verification Based on the inputs into the microcontroller, the correct output is sent to the relay.
+Set passcode input and breathalyzer resistance to 1 and <0.08% BAC respectively and confirm that a 1 output is sent to relay.
+Confirm a 0 output is sent for any other combination of inputs.
 Microcontroller runs code to read and analyze blood alcohol content automatically upon being turned on.
-Supply with power and confirm that the correct code executes, by having the code turn on and off LEDs on the board as it reaches certain stages.
+Provide 5V from regulator and confirm that the Arduino boots and correct code executes, by having the code turn on and off LEDs on the board as it reaches certain stages.
 Microcontroller outputs blood alcohol content (%) to the LEDs.
 Write code to input simulated resistance values and confirm that the correct blood alcohol content is calculated and sent to LEDs over serial connection.
 Microcontroller can adequately receive input from the switches.
 Use a multimeter to verify that the microcontroller receives the correct input from switches and PCB.